0ldcamel/blog/_posts/2024-10-17-Beginning-of-a-Journey.md

 ## Facing the Challenges

 However, he also shared his concerns.
-The thought of leaving home and adapting to a new environment was daunting.
-He worried about balancing rigorous coursework with social life and extracurricular activities.
-We reassured him that these feelings were normal and that finding the right support system would be crucial.
+- He still needs to improve his IELTS scores before the application deadlines.
+- He worried that his Diploma would be available in September while application deadlines are latest in Mar.

+We reassured him that we are assting him in finding the right support.

 ## Next Steps